My Opinion/Summary:

 As proof, he mentions the Android Developer Challenge, a contest to identify promising new mobile applications.
 Google already has received 1,800 submissions from 75 countries, two thirds of them from outside the U.S. Ten top winners will receive $250,000 each to develop their programs, while another 10 runners-up will each get $100,000.

-High Tech Computer (HTC), which does not have an operating system of its own, will be the first handset vendor to make phones incorporating Android, and that T-Mobile will probably be the first operator to offer the phone.
+Analysts predict that Taiwan's High Tech Computer (HTC), which does not have an operating system of its own, will be the first handset vendor to make phones incorporating Android, and that T-Mobile will probably be the first operator to offer the phone.
 But they predict that few devices will be on the market by the end of the year and that the first version is likely to be imperfect.

 Christian Lindholm, a partner and director in the London office of Fjord, a strategic design consultancy who is credited with being the father of Nokia's Series 60's user interface, says Google may be underestimating just how tough it is to build a mobile operating system.
 "The integration of the hardware and software is ridiculously hard," says Lindholm.
 "To get a real proper user experience, you need a deep fusion between software and hardware."